 Here Kate discusses how to rebuild sexual confidence after an affair, including advice for people who want to help their partner with sexual self-doubt after their adultery.

 “The anxiety that we feel about ‘not getting sex right’ can be so detrimental to people’s sex lives and relationships, and this is even more impactful because most people feel very alone in what they are experiencing.
 The majority of people who come for Psychosexual Therapy realise logically that they can’t be the only person in the world feeling this way, but still struggle to see any representation of their experience around them which creates feelings of isolation”, says Kate.

-Sex anxiety is something I’ve felt uncomfortable mentioning.
-In the past with a trusting partner, I couldn’t tell him about my bedroom nerves.
-Revealing I didn’t feel good about my skills sounded too unattractive; it’s no secret we link sexual attraction to confidence.
-This problem isn’t tied to women alone.
+Sexual anxiety is something I have felt uncomfortable mentioning before.
+Revealing I didn’t feel good about my performance skills sounded too unattractive.
+After all, it’s no secret we link sexual attraction to confidence.
+As Kate explains, sexual anxiety doesn’t just affect women.
 “Sexual performance anxiety impacts both men and women, and when it’s strong enough it can interrupt sexual functioning; and often what I see when working with people therapeutically is a vicious circle of anxiety and performance difficulties”, writes Kate.

 How to rebuild a relationship after cheating